dineshthopan/BC_UDA_PRO3/README.md

 ```

 ### Project write-up - IPFS
-No IPFS used in this project.
+No IPFS is used in this project.

 ### Project write-up - General
-- Download the project from the github
+- Download the project from the github repo.
-- Set up Ganache GUI to create a workspace with truffle-config.js.
-Use MNEMNIC "canyon decide cause palace clever model stadium tragic syrup knee such squirrel"
+- Set up the Ganache GUI to create a local workspace with truffle-config.js.
+Use the MNEMNIC "canyon decide cause palace clever model stadium tragic syrup knee such squirrel" to create 10 local accounts.
 ```
-First 5 addresses are used in this project.
+The first 5 accounts are used in this project.
 Contract Owner: accounts[0]  0x7De58d745a65dA98aD0d6517a8BA0e6D605A142F
 Farmer: accounts[1]  0xb0806462eED82e639F599457d824DfB77206F7f7
 Distributor: accounts[2]  0x08D10A13e235942c6c63037354A64605f4536eE0